Murray MacLehose, Baron MacLehose of Beoch: Governor of Hong Kong

 MacLehose became Governor of Hong Kong in November 1971.
 He held the position until May 1982, making him Hong Kong's longest-serving governor: his 10 years and 6 months in office exceeded Sir Alexander Grantham's record by one month.
 He was widely and affectionately known as "Jock the Sock", in reference both to his Scottish heritage and to his name, 'hose' being a word meaning sock or stocking.

-MacLehose was appointed Governor shortly after the 1967 Hong Kong riots due to his extensive diplomatic background in Asia, perceived skill to analyse political problems and because the British government felt he lacked colonial baggage.
-MacLehose summarised that Hong Kong had already established sufficient economic capacity and the time had come to reform Hong Kong's social policies.
+MacLehose was appointed Governor shortly after the 1967 Hong Kong riots due to his diplomatic background in Asia, perceived skill at political problems, and because the British government felt he lacked colonial baggage.
+MacLehose surmised that Hong Kong had already established economic capacity, and the time had come to reform Hong Kong's social policies.

-MacLehose stood well over six feet tall.
-He avoided wearing his gubernatorial uniform, as he felt very ill at ease in it but wore a traditional colonial office uniform after arriving on a Cathay Pacific flight to be sworn in as Governor by Hugh Selby Norman-Walker.
+MacLehose, who stood well over six feet tall, avoided wearing his gubernatorial uniform, which made him ill at ease but wore a traditional colonial office uniform when he was sworn in as Governor by Hugh Selby Norman-Walker.

-A diplomat with a British Labour Party background, MacLehose introduced a wide range of reforms during his time in office that laid the foundation of modern Hong Kong as a cohesive, self-aware society.
+A diplomat with a British Labour Party background, MacLehose introduced a wide range of reforms during his time in office that laid the foundation of Hong Kong as a cohesive, self-aware society.
 He had Chinese recognised as an official language for communication, alongside English.
 He greatly expanded welfare and set up a massive public housing programme.
-Under massive public pressure, he created the ICAC to root out corruption.
+Under intense public pressure, he created the ICAC to root out corruption.
 By establishing the District Boards, he greatly improved government accountability.
 He oversaw the construction of the Mass Transit Railway, Hong Kong's transportation backbone, and other major infrastructure projects.
 On his watch, community and arts facilities were expanded, and public campaigns, such as against litter and violent crime, were introduced.

 These changes required approval from the UK Government Treasury for increased expenditure, and it was against some opposition that, in his first two years in office, Hong Kong government expenditure grew by over 50%.